mark-watson/LM_Studio_BOOK/manuscript/preface.md

 After a short tutorial on running the LM Studio application interactively, this book is largely about running Large Language Models (LLMs) on your own hardware using LM Studio.

-To be clear dear reader, although I have a strong preference to running smaller LLMs on my own hardware, I also frequently use commercial LLM API vendors like Anthropic, OpenAI, ABACUS.AI, GROQ, and Google to take advantage of features like advanced models and scalability using cloud-based hardware.
+To be clear, dear reader, although I have a strong preference to running smaller LLMs on my own hardware, I also frequently use commercial LLM API vendors like Anthropic, OpenAI, ABACUS.AI, GROQ, and Google to take advantage of features like advanced models and scalability using cloud-based hardware.

 ## About the Author